The Queen's Green Canopy

-The Queen's Green Canopy (QGC) is an initiative that began in May 2021 in the United Kingdom in honour of the Platinum Jubilee of Queen Elizabeth II in 2022.
-To increase and protect the native tree cover, people are being urged to create this 'special gift' for the Queen, to mark her 70 years on the throne.
+The Queen's Green Canopy (QGC) was an initiative that began in May 2021 in the United Kingdom in honour of the Platinum Jubilee of Queen Elizabeth II in 2022.
+To increase and protect the native tree cover, people were urged to create this 'special gift' for the Queen, to mark her 70 years on the throne.

 Background

-This initiative is being led by Cool Earth in partnership with the UK Government and the Woodland Trust.
-Communities, charities, schools, scout groups, councils and landowners are invited to create a network of individual or specimen trees, tree avenues, copses and woodlands.
+This initiative was led by Cool Earth in partnership with the UK Government and the Woodland Trust.
+Communities, charities, schools, scout groups, councils and landowners were invited to create a network of individual or specimen trees, tree avenues, copses and woodlands.

-The campaign encourages the planting of healthy native trees that will thrive, enhancing our environment and the landscape for generations to come.
-To help the environment and make local areas greener, people are being urged to plant trees across the United Kingdom to create a lasting legacy in honour of the Queen's leadership.
+The campaign encouraged the planting of healthy native trees that would thrive, enhancing the environment and the landscape for generations to come.
+To help the environment and make local areas greener, people were urged to plant trees across the United Kingdom to create a lasting legacy in honour of the Queen's leadership.

-Alongside this, 70 Ancient Trees and 70 Ancient Woodlands, including some trees more than 1,000 years old and many with links to historical events, have been designated as part of the Canopy.
+Alongside this, 70 Ancient Trees and 70 Ancient Woodlands, including some trees more than 1,000 years old and many with links to historical events, were designated as part of the Canopy.

 In a statement, Prime Minister Boris Johnson said:

-The Woodland Trust is supplying 3 million saplings free to school and community groups, and a pilot scheme to train unemployed young people to plant and manage trees will also be created under the auspices of the London environmental college Capel Manor College.
-The initiative is expected to include both individuals planting trees in their gardens and the creation of avenues and copses.
-Seventy ancient woodlands and 70 ancient trees will also be identified as part of the celebration.
+The Woodland Trust supplied 3 million saplings free to school and community groups, and a pilot scheme to train unemployed young people to plant and manage trees was also created under the auspices of the London environmental college Capel Manor College.
+The initiative included both individuals planting trees in their gardens and the creation of avenues and copses.
+Seventy ancient woodlands and 70 ancient trees were also identified as part of the celebration.